Earl Smith (1950s outfielder)

-Earl Calvin Smith (March 14, 1928 – September 27, 2014) was a center fielder in Major League Baseball who played for the Pittsburgh Pirates in their 1955 season.
+Earl Calvin Smith (March 14, 1928 – September 27, 2014) was an American center fielder in Major League Baseball who played for the Pittsburgh Pirates in their 1955 season.
 Listed at 6 ft 0 in and weighed 185 lb, he batted and threw right handed.

 Born in Sunnyside, Washington, Smith moved along with his family to Southern California when he was eight.
 He graduated in 1946 from Bonita High School in La Verne, California.